This manual applies to Mapix Version 1.08

 Selecting Speed and Heading

 On the Demo Control screen, you can also selected a heading and speed for the simulation.
 To select a heading, press somewhere on the compass dial, and drag the strobe to the desired heading.
 (Note: the compass dial represent the heading relative to True North, with North at the top of the dial).
 To select a speed, drag the Speed slider until the desired speed is displayed.
-When you are satisfied with the settings, tap "Done".
+When you are satisfied with the settings, tap "Ok".

 Restarting the Simulation

-To restart the Demo Mode simulation at the Initial Position, tap the "Restart" button.
+To restart the Demo Mode simulation at the initial position, tap the "Restart" button.
 The settings will remain unchanged.

 Starting and Ending Demo Mode

 •To start Demo Mode, check option "Demo Mode" on the Options Menu.

 •To return to the Demo Control screen from Chart View (to change speed or heading for example), double-tap on the chart and select "Demo Control" from the pop-up menu.
 You can also tap at the top-left corner of the chart (in the black outlined box) where the blinking GPS indicator is displayed.
 Note: This only works if you are currently in Demo Mode.